No let-up in hostilities in Ukraine despite prisoner swap

-It was a stark signal that hostilities haven't diminished despite a high-profile prisoner swap just hours earlier.
+Demonstrating that neither side was ready to ease up or pause the fighting, the exchange of fire came hours after the two sides made a major prisoner swap and the day after Russian President Vladimir Putin called up reserve troops to supplement his forces.

-Zaporizhzhia Gov. Oleksandr Starukh said Russian forces targeted infrastructure facilities and also damaged nearby apartment buildings.
+Kyrylo Tymoshenko, the deputy of the Ukrainian president's office, said a hotel in the central part of Zaporizhzhia was struck and rescuers were trying to free people trapped in the rubble.

-Kyrylo Tymoshenko, the deputy of the Ukrainian president's office, said a hotel in the central part of the city was struck and rescuers were on the scene trying to free people trapped in the rubble.
+The governor of the Zaporizhzhia region, Oleksandr Starukh, said Russian forces targeted infrastructure facilities and also damaged nearby apartment buildings.
+The region is one of four where officials installed by Moscow plan to hold referendums starting Friday on becoming part of Russia, but the city itself is in Ukrainian hands.

-The Zaporizhzhia region is one of four in which Russia is planning to hold referendums starting Friday on becoming part of Russia, but the city itself is in Ukrainian hands.
+Meanwhile, the mayor of the separatist-controlled city of Donetsk, Alexei Kulemzin, said at least five people where killed when Ukrainian shelling Thursday hit a covered market and a passenger minibus.

-Meanwhile, Donetsk city mayor Alexei Kulemzin said at least five people where killed when Ukrainian shelling Thursday hit a covered market and a passenger minibus.
+Just hours before Thursday's attacks, a high-profile prisoner swap saw 215 Ukrainian and foreign fighters exchanged — 200 of them for a single person, an ally of Putin's.
+Kremlin spokesman Dmitry Peskov wouldn’t confirm if the lone Putin ally - pro-Russian Ukrainian opposition leader Viktor Medvedchuk - was part of the swap.

 A video on the BBC news website Thursday showed two of the released British men, Aiden Aslin and Shaun Pinner, speaking inside a plane.
 It said they had arrived in Riyadh, Saudi Arabia.